lab1092/blender-manual_ja/manual/composite_nodes/types/matte.rst

 coloring them with a tinge of green or blue.
 To remove the green (or blue) light, you use this fancy node.

-There is one input to this node, the :guilabel:`Image` to be processed.
+There is one input to this node, the *Image* to be processed.

-The :guilabel:`Enhance` slider allows you to reduce the selected channel's input to the image greater than the color spill algorithm normally allows.
+The *Enhance* slider allows you to reduce the selected channel's input to the image greater than the color spill algorithm normally allows.
 This is useful for exceptionally high amounts of color spill.